 - To limit time in the clinic, pre-payment options will be available for appointments either over the phone or through our website.

 - On arrival at our clinic clients should use the bell and make their way to the third floor.
-If there is crowding at the door, we ask clients to phone from the street and their therapist will greet them at street level.

 - Clients will be provided with a face mask to be worn while on site.
 They will be asked to sanitise their hands on arrival in the clinic.

 - Clients will be made aware of good hand hygiene and respiratory hygiene and have facilities to enable these practices.

 - It will be necessary not to arrive more than 5 minutes before any appointment as clients cannot be permitted to enter prior to this.

 - Clients will be asked to attend alone, unless the client is a minor or vulnerable adult, in which case the guardian will also be required to go through the above process.